 Print has more visibility, it appeals to the senses and it stimulates them, and depending on your message and goals, we’d go as far as to say that print can have more substance.

 A printed newsletter will often let you tell more stories, and more in depth.
 A printed versus a digital newsletter can also give you more credibility, so it’s particularly worth considering if you’re targeting an external audience, or to support a new company-wide internal communications initiative.

 Go a step further and call it company magazine, and the shift in perception will be instant: from what many may consider a potentially uninspiring piece of corporate communications, to one that triggers a much more positive reaction.
 The word magazine brings with it images of time at leisure, sitting back, taking it all in, and eagerly waiting for the next issue to drop.

 There are also many advantages to choosing a digital newsletter over a printed one.
 Digital can be cheaper to run and give you quicker speed to market, and if yours is a sustainability-conscious organisation, a printed newsletter may well be out of the question from the start.

 Without having to build print and delivery costs into the equation, a digital newsletter can reduce your costs straight away.
-Thanks to being able to track and monitor results as soon as you’ve hit Send (open rate, click through rate, response rate…) your initial investment will go further as you’ll be able to optimise straight away, whether it’s for the next issue, or a second or third mailing of the same campaign if you’re testing variables such as From name, Subject line, content or CTAs.
+Thanks to being able to track and monitor results as soon as you’ve hit Send (open rate, click through rate, response rate…) your initial investment will go further as you’ll be able to optimise straight away, whether it’s for the next issue, or a second or third mailing of the same campaign if you’re testing variables such as From name, Subject line, content, design or CTAs.

 Another advantage of a digital newsletter is personalisation, immediately connecting and engaging audiences.
 Particularly key for big organisations, there is also a wider and more consistent reach with a digital newsletter, allowing you to communicate corporate messages to hundreds or thousands of employees at the same time.